 Bachelor of Science

-The parks and recreation industry involves directing and managing the programs and business operating systems of recreation settings such as park districts, national parks, community recreation departments, private clubs, resorts, organized camps, outdoor centers and youth organizations.
-Parks and Recreation graduates manage the $350 billion annual revenues generated by the leisure services industry, community agencies and youth recreation organizations.
+The outdoor recreation industry involves directing and managing the programs and business operating systems of recreation settings such as park districts, national parks, community recreation departments, private clubs, resorts, organized camps, outdoor centers and youth organizations.
+Outdoor recreation leadership and management graduates manage the $350 billion annual revenues generated by the leisure services industry, community agencies and youth recreation organizations.
 The recreation administration program is accredited by the National Recreation and Park Association and the American Association of Leisure and Recreation.

-The purpose of the parks and recreation program is to prepare students for entry-level leadership positions in recreation settings.
+The purpose of the outdoor recreation leadership and management program is to prepare students for entry-level leadership positions in recreation settings.
 The program enables students to develop core values of integrity, citizenship, excellence and lifelong learning and acquire foundational recreation administration knowledge and skills.
 Additionally, the development of critical thinking, written and oral communication skills are addressed throughout the curriculum.

 Students in recreation administration are expected to pass the national certification examination to become a Certified Parks and Recreation Professional (CPRP).
-Students are also advised throughout the undergraduate program that parks and recreation professionals must continually update their professional knowledge and skills during and after degree completion.
+Students are also advised throughout the undergraduate program that outdoor recreation leadership professionals must continually update their professional knowledge and skills during and after degree completion.

-Parks and Recreation Core, Support Courses and Service Requirements
+Outdoor Recreation Leadership and Management Core, Support Courses and Service Requirements

-Parks and recreation majors take core professional and supportive courses and complete general education degree requirements.
+Outdoor recreation leadership and management majors take core professional and supportive courses and complete general education degree requirements.
 In addition, prior to the recreation administration internship, students must provide written documentation of three different activity skill competencies.
 Students may fulfill the skill requirement by choosing three semester hours of recreation activity courses, skill workshops, or demonstrate skill competency with documentation of certification cards earned from external agencies such as the American Red Cross.